 Our tobacco control mass media campaigns have been seen by more than 2 billion people in over 30 countries

 We are one of five global partners of the Bloomberg Initiative to Reduce Global Tobacco Use

 We produce The Tobacco Atlas, (fifth ed.) the most comprehensive, accessible information on the evolving global tobacco epidemic.
 Topics include health harms, markets and industry practices

 We support production of WHO’s MPOWER reports, the world’s first-ever review of tobacco use in 195 countries

 Tobacco is also a global development issue.
 In addition to the high costs of treating diseases caused by its use, tobacco kills people at the peak of their wage-earning capacity, with negative economic impacts on the economies of people and communities.

 Tobacco deprives families of their breadwinners, robs nations of a healthy and productive workforce, and adds to lost economic opportunities and a continuation of the cycle of poverty that exists in many countries.
-Vital Strategies supports and participants in fighing for the principles of the Framework Convention on Tobacco Control, the world’s first international public health treaty.
+Vital Strategies supports and participates in fighting for the principles of the Framework Convention on Tobacco Control, the world’s first international public health treaty.

 One essential way for countries to comply with WHO recommendations on reduced tobacco use is to mount high-reach, effective campaigns on media platforms that reach large populations such as television, radio, and increasingly, mobile and social media.